 While the usage of AI in recruitment is beneficial, there are a few challenges that recruiters can face while adopting it:

-Such challenges emphasize the need for a cautious approach to AI recruitment and fully complying with EEOC.
+Such challenges emphasize the need for a cautious approach to AI recruitment and fully complying with the EEOC.

 Top Best Practices of Using AI in Recruitment While Following EEOC Guidelines